The Influence Ceiling Nobody Names

 The feedback arrives in vague language.
 Executive presence.
 Stakeholder alignment.
 Room command.
 Your leadership development program gave you frameworks — active listening models, communication templates, stakeholder mapping exercises.
 You applied them diligently.
 The results were marginal.
 Temporary.
 They required constant conscious effort and collapsed the moment a meeting escalated beyond the rehearsed scenario.

 The pattern compounds with seniority.
-The more authority you accumulate, the more your brain's empathy architecture degrades — not because you become a less caring person, but because power produces measurable neurological changes that suppress the circuits you most need to lead effectively.
+The more authority you accumulate, the more your brain’s empathy architecture degrades.
+This doesn’t happen because you become a less caring person, but because power produces measurable neurological changes that suppress the circuits you most need to lead effectively.
 You sense that something has shifted in how you connect with teams, read rooms, and generate the trust that used to come naturally.
 You are right.
 And the shift has a precise biological explanation.

 The most frustrating dimension of this experience is that effort makes it worse, not better.
 Consciously trying to demonstrate empathy, forcing yourself to listen more actively, rehearsing stakeholder engagement strategies — these consume cognitive resources that could be directed toward the substantive work of leading.
 The professionals who try hardest to compensate for the influence gap often report the greatest fatigue and the least improvement.
 The brain cannot sustain performance of a circuit function through willpower alone.
 The circuit itself has to operate.